thom4parisot/photography/source/_posts/2016/estonia.md

       region: Viljandi County
     comment: >
-      Three kilometres to go before arriving to my shelter: a small house by the lake, with a fireplace.
+      Three kilometres to go before arriving to my shelter: a small house by the lake with a fireplace.
 I will treat myself with noodles.
   - src: CNV00423.jpg
     date: 2016-03-23
     location: